Mary Seacole: Crimean War, 1853–56

 Seacole often went out to the troops as a sutler, selling her provisions near the British camp at Kadikoi, and nursing casualties brought out from the trenches around Sevastopol or from the Tchernaya valley.
 She was widely known to the British Army as "Mother Seacole".

 Apart from serving officers at the British Hotel, Seacole also provided catering for spectators at the battles, and spent time on Cathcart's Hill, some 3+1/2 mi north of the British Hotel, as an observer.
 On one occasion, attending wounded troops under fire, she dislocated her right thumb, an injury which never healed entirely.
 In a dispatch written on 14 September 1855, William Howard Russell, special correspondent of The Times, wrote that she was a "warm and successful physician, who doctors and cures all manner of men with extraordinary success.
 She is always in attendance near the battlefield to aid the wounded and has earned many a poor fellow's blessing."
 Russell also wrote that she "redeemed the name of sutler", and another that she was "both a Miss Nightingale and a [chef]".
 Seacole made a point of wearing brightly coloured, and highly conspicuous, clothing—often bright blue, or yellow, with ribbons in contrasting colours.
 While Lady Alicia Blackwood later recalled that Seacole had "... personally spared no pains and no exertion to visit the field of woe, and minister with her own hands such things as could comfort or alleviate the suffering of those around her; freely giving to such as could not pay ...".

 Her peers, though wary at first, soon found out how important Seacole was for both medical assistance and morale.
 One British medical officer described Seacole in his memoir as "The acquaintance of a celebrated person, Mrs. Seacole, a coloured women who out of the goodness of her heart and at her own expense, supplied hot tea to the poor sufferers [wounded men being transported from the peninsula to the hospital at Scutari ] while they are waiting to be lifted into the boats….
 She did not spare herself if she could do any good to the suffering soldiers.
 In rain and snow, in storm and tempest, day after day she was at her self-chosen post with her stove and kettle, in any shelter she could find, brewing tea for all who wanted it, and they were many.
 Sometimes more than 200 sick would be embarked in one day, but Mrs. Seacole was always equal, to the occasion".
-But Seacole did more than carry tea to the suffering soldiers.
-She often carried bags of lint, bandages, needles and thread to tend to the wounds of soldiers.